FilMarini/bigbanger/README.md

 ### Rust

-1. Install the rust toolchain for ESP32-C3.
+1. Install the Rust toolchain for ESP32-C3.
 Please follow the [guide](https://docs.espressif.com/projects/rust/book/getting-started/toolchain.html)

 1. If you want to modify the Bluetooth advertisement name, change it in [firmware/rust/.cargo/config.toml](https://github.com/FilMarini/bigbanger/blob/rust/firmware/rust/.cargo/config.toml#L26) under `PROGRESSOR_NAME`.
 Bear in mind that the advertised name must start with `Progressor_` in order to be recognized from the Tindeq App.